Our goals in fostering "the view of the child"

 Promoting the health, safety, nutrition and well-being of the children

 We are committed to providing a healthy and safe environment and for all the children.
-Our commitment is to providing a warm, nurturing indoor and outdoor play learning environment.
+We strive to providing a warm, nurturing indoor and outdoor play learning environment for all children.
 Safety procedures include regular playground playroom safety inspections, sanitary practices, and monthly fire drill.

-Our menus are provided by a Toronto District School Board Nutrition Service on-site cook.
+Our meals are provided by a Toronto District School Board Nutrition Service on-site cook.
 The Menu is in line the Canada Food Guide, and is reviewed by a dietitian with a three week rotation period.
 Meal times offer opportunities for children to experience and appreciate a variety of foods.
 Early Childhood Educators utilize our family style meals to facilitate self-help skills and engage in meaningful conversations.
 Our menu plan also includes healthy habit goals such as; trying new foods, identifying food textures and pouring own drinks.
-Our menus are Nut Free and dietary considerations are made in accordance to Halal, vegetarian, food allergies, and other food restrictions.
+We provide a Nut Free program and dietary considerations are made in accordance to Halal, vegetarian, food allergies, and other food restrictions.

 To ensure that the dietary needs of the children are met the menu is reviewed by a nutritionist and supervisor at the beginning of the school year for necessary modifications.
 Every year all staff and administrators are required to review health and safety procedures, fire safety procedures and legislative policies and procedures.
 Health and safety monitoring and assessments are conducted yearly by Toronto Public Health.
-Gibraltar Point Day Nursery meets and exceeds all other health and safety requirements of the Ministry of Education and local government bylaws.
-Information is posted outside our program rooms on our Family bulletin boards and others (for example the Anaphylaxis Policy) are provided in the parent handbook.
+Gibraltar Point Day Nursery meets and exceeds all other health and safety requirements of the Ministry of Education and local government by-laws.
+Information is posted outside our program rooms on our Family bulletin board.
+Other resources such as; Anaphylaxis Policy, Program Statements, Emergency Procedures are also provided in the parent handbook.

 Supporting positive and responsive interactions among children, parents, childcare providers and staff

 We reach out to families through daily conversations, private phone calls, and daily updates through our digital apps program.
-We build bridges to help children transition to and from our program to home.
 Every year we host a family Open House meet and greet orientation, these events provides families and their children with opportunities to access information regarding child development, nutrition, explore the classroom and our natural surroundings.
-At the Open House children, families and Early Childhood Educators form connections, and engage in learning together.
-We offer families valuable strategies, tools and resources to help their children succeed in their transitional preschool period.
+Our Open House events provide families and teachers an opportunity to connect and see first hand what our natural environment has to offer.
+We also provide resources and helpful tips to help families succeed in their transitional preschool period.